alexanderrich/exploration_consumption/doc/journal/paper.md

 ## Methods

-### Participants.
+### Participants

-XXX undergraduate students at New York University took part in the study for extra credit.
-The participants had a mean age of XX (SD=XX).
-XX self-reported female, XX male.
+Thirty undergraduate students at New York University took part in the study for extra credit.
+The participants had a mean age of 19.1 (SD=1.0).
+Twenty self-reported female, ten male.
 Participants received a performance-based bonus of up to $5.
 All participants received the full $5 bonus.
 Participants who failed a post-instructions questionnaire more than twice were excluded from further analyses.
-No participant was excluded in this manner.
+One participant was excluded in this manner.

-### Design and procedure.
+### Design and procedure

 ![Examples of the Experiment 3 tasks. (a): an example of the slider task, in which the numeric timer has been replaced by a red timer bar. (b): an example of